Is There Any Chance Involved in the Evolutionary Process?

 Aristotle

-Chance, on the other hand, seems to involve inanimate objects like rocks and stones, and also animals, like horses and cats, all of which have no volition.(6) For example, when the comets hit Jupiter, they had no choice in the matter; when a boulder falls over a cliff and kills two people who are walking by, it is obvious the boulder did not make a conscious choice to cause injury to anyone.(7) Chance was not an independent or fifth cause to Aristotle, rather, a species of existing cause such as efficient ones.
+Chance, on the other hand, seems to involve inanimate objects like rocks and stones.
+Also animals, such as horses and cats, all of which have no volition.(6) For example, when the comets hit Jupiter, they had no choice in the matter.
+When a boulder falls over a cliff and kills two people walking by, it is obvious the boulder did not make a conscious choice to cause injury to anyone.(7) Chance was not an independent or fifth cause to Aristotle, but rather, a species of existing cause such as efficient ones.
 Chance is an accident occurring only occasionally(8) and can be considered an indefinite possibility in natural occurrences.
 For instance, if you go to a shopping centre to buy clothes and meet a friend who is also there to shop, your meeting is one of chance.
-Although it happened by accident, it still involves two essential efficient causes crossing paths with one another, with a coincidental meeting as a by-product.
-Any accidental efficient cause, such as chance never occurs without an essential efficient cause, which is prior to it,(9) such as the desire to buy clothes.
+Although it happened by accident, it still involves two essential efficient causes crossing paths with one another, with a coincidental meeting a by-product.
+Any accidental efficient cause, such as chance, never occurs without an essential efficient cause, which is prior to it,(9) such as the desire to buy clothes.

-Aristotle believed the universe was always here and did not come into existence: that our natural surroundings and the universe in general.
-Nature always existed and has not come into being nor will it go out of being.
-Nature, or the whole system of existence exists independently of us and is a given.
-Human beings have a hard time assimilating that things exist apart from themselves and insist upon a superhuman or a deity to be given the credit for everything that ever was.
-To me, the universe must be without a beginning in time, owing no credit, and acting with spontaneity as can be seen when volcanoes erupt or floods wipe out whole towns.
+Aristotle believed the universe was always here and did not come into existence.
+Nature always existed, nor will it go out of being.
+Nature, or the entire system of existence, exists independently of us and is a given.
+Human beings have a hard time assimilating that things exist apart from themselves and insist that a superhuman or a deity be given credit for everything that ever was.
+Some people believe that the universe must be without a beginning in time, owing no credit and acting with spontaneity, as can be seen when volcanoes erupt or floods wipe out entire towns.

 So to Aristotle, the universe is eternal, even though he was convinced an "intellect or nature"(12) may have caused its evolution.
 Perhaps it did evolve by chance, since chance is always a possibility in any natural change,(13) but he does consider chance evolution to be an unsatisfactory explanation of how the universe unfolded.(14) There still must be something that acted as a prior cause, something of intelligence or maybe a natural force.
 Aristotle does not choose one or the other.(15) To him, evolution came to be "for the sake of something else."(16) It seems as if he was saying the universe is the final cause of "thought or of nature,"(17) with nature or intellect being the essential efficient cause.
 He does say "there is, then, final cause in things which come to be or exist by nature."(18)

 It would be difficult not to accept Aristotle's Doctrine of the Four Essential Causes and his premise that there also exists accidental efficient causes, such as luck and chance.
 It all seems so clear and distinct, but what about his contention that chance evolution is an unsatisfactory explanation of how the universe evolved?
 It stands to reason that if one agrees with Aristotle on the other points, then one should also endorse him on the question of whether it is a satisfactory explanation.
-But he does nothing to dispel the dissatisfaction besides saying there must be a prior cause by way of an intellect or by nature.
-It seems strange that he would not at least choose one or the other, since they are such radically different spheres of explanation.
-I can understand why he would not make a scientific hypothesis on the nature of chance because it is such a random thing, but one can only wonder what he really thought about the whole reason for the universe's development.
+But he does nothing to dispel the dissatisfaction, besides saying that there must be a prior cause by way of an intellect or by nature.
+Why wouldn't he at least choose one or the other, especially since they are such radically different explanations.
+I can understand why he didn't make a scientific hypothesis on the nature of chance because it is such a random thing, but one can only wonder what he really thought about the universe's development.
 With the deductive and methodological mind he had, I expected him to stress that nature is the force that was the prior essential efficient cause.
 But is chance evolution such an unsatisfactory explanation?

-It is not such an unsatisfactory answer when one thinks of all the basic elements such as atoms and subatomic particles and all the countless combinations of molecules, motions, and temperatures that could have gone into the emergence of life as we know it.
-There could even be some yet undiscovered forms of energy that could have played a part.
-Natural forces can act with a lot of spontaneity depending on many different occurrences, with many different results.
-Emilio F. Moran, in his famous book entitled Human Adaptability, wrote:
+Maybe not when you consider basic elements such as atoms and subatomic particles, and all the countless combinations of molecules, motions, and temperatures that could have gone into the emergence of life as we know it.
+Some yet undiscovered forms of energy could have played a role.
+Natural forces can act with a lot of spontaneity, depending on many different occurrences, resulting in many different outcomes.
+In his famous book, Human Adaptability, Emilio F. Moran wrote:

 Evolution includes what may be termed mechanisms of continuity and mechanisms of variation.
 Mechanisms of continuity provide stability in nature, while mechanisms of variation are the products of chance and provide the variability in species that allows new solutions to be available when environmental changes occur.(19)

 So it seems a very complicated question.
-Evolution may be considered a process of chance, but there also seems to be a fundamental direction which I would say does not come from any intellect, but from nature itself.
-That nature must be the life force that gave the universe its characteristics and that chance is an accidental cause of the changes that occurred, playing a part in the process.
-And that nature is constant which can be seen in the eternal and consistent way celestial bodies move.
+Evolution may be considered a process of chance, but there also seems to be a fundamental direction, which may not come from any intellect, but from nature itself.
+Nature must be the life force that gave the universe its characteristics and chance is an accidental cause of the changes that occurred, playing a part in the process.
+Nature is a constant which can be seen in the eternal and consistent way celestial bodies move.

 On the surface, it seems that chance evolution is a satisfactory explanation, but is it really?
 I must agree with Aristotle and say it really is not good enough.
-Yes, chance plays an important function in the natural process of development, but it is not the whole explanation.
-There must be an underlying cause and I believe it is Mother Nature, a force that is outside the power of our volition and independent of any consciousness.
+Yes, chance plays an important role in the natural process of development, but it is not the whole explanation.
+There must be an underlying cause and I believe it is Mother Nature - a force that is outside the power of our volition and independent of any consciousness.
 Mother Nature exists independently of us and will still be here when we are gone.
-Mother Nature is a powerful force we can witness everyday in our own lives and can see it is sometimes terribly savage.
+Mother Nature is a powerful force we can witness everyday in our own lives.
 Doesn't it make sense that it is the underlying essential cause of change since nature is something that can move us, leave us in a state of awe, and is something we yearn to be close to, like a baby to its mother?
 Who has not wanted to leave the concrete city and experience nature, taking in all its marvels, and rejoicing in the way it makes us feel?
 Mother Nature is the essential efficient cause of the changes that have occurred, while the outcome, the universe as we know it, is its final cause.

 Related Papers